-Seduction is an art unique to each couple, which my husband and I had practiced to perfection over the years.
+Seduction is an art unique to each couple, which my husband and I had practised to perfection over the years.
 But little did we know that we had much more to learn.
 Having a baby enlightened us to these new challenges, unknown to childfree couples.

 Your trial begins as soon as you conceive.
 A pregnant woman’s hormones can either be turned off by the idea of sex or be a lot more involved in it.
 Luckily for my husband, he enjoyed the latter.
 But it’s not just the hormones that play a vital role in defining your coitus.
-The weight you put on, the ever enlarging bump and even the unprompted spurts of gastric fumes leave little space for seduction to excite an intercourse.
+The weight you put on, the ever-enlarging bump and even the unprompted spurts of gastric fumes leave little space for seduction to excite intercourse.
 They do, however, open up channels for experimenting and developing comfort with each other at a very new level.

 After the birth